orkes-io/docs/docs/faqs/task-lifecycle.md

-# What is the Task lifecycle?
+# What is Task lifecycle?

 ## Task state transitions
 The figure below depicts the state transitions that a task can go through within a workflow execution.